Hollie is a final year Law student from Leeds.

 Sam is a final year Politics student from Leeds.

-Sam wants to pursue a career at the Common Law Bar, developing a mixed practice in areas such as Crime, Clinical Negligence and Contract.
+Sam wants to pursue a career at the Common Law Bar, developing a mixed practice in a number of areas.

 As Treasurer, Sam wants to work closely with the President to achieve this year’s Social Mobility ethos, of which he is very passionate about.
 Sam will create close links with Chambers to make sure all of our events remain accessible, and to continue the success of our Diversity Series, making sure that KCLBMS continues to be the Best Society for Aspiring Barristers.